 What will be the privacy controls available?

-Not sure exactly what she is looking for on this one.
 The RPCV Portal is entirely voluntary, however we are adding the ability to opt-out of any marketing emails, and all programs or new features in the RPCV portal will be entirely opt-in.

 With whom will Peace Corps share this information?